METALS-Deteriorating fundamentals send nickel to six-week low

 SUPPORT: Nickel prices have been supported by the idea that miners are reluctant to invest in new capacity.
 “Nickel miners are unlikely to boost investment as long as prices remain below $15,000 a tonne,” BofAML analysts said in a recent note.

-Editing by David Goodman and David Evans
+Editing by David Evans, Greg Mahlich